History Management

 Server History

 The server must persist at minimum a compacted history: a representation of the conversation sufficient for the LLM to continue coherently.
 The compaction strategy is agent-specific — the server may summarize, truncate, or drop content (e.g. old tool results) as it sees fit.
 The client is never notified of compaction.
-Agents may choose not to expose compacted history in GET /session/:id to protect proprietary compaction logic, or may return a redacted version suitable for client display only.
+Agents may choose not to expose compacted history in GET /sessions/:id/history to protect proprietary compaction logic, or may return a redacted version suitable for client display only.

 The server may additionally persist the full uncompacted history for use cases such as audit trails, history replay, or user-facing conversation display.
 This is optional and implementation-defined.
 If provided, the full history must be exact and unredacted — unlike compacted history, no content may be omitted or altered.